benedictfoo/Listening-Refuge/src/content/blog/2025/kingsofconvenience-rockytrail/index.md

 There is slight frustration in the voice when he is ‘complaining’ that his friend should have vocalized if he needed a hand.

-But the singing and instruments at the end seem to make it light-hearted.
-The problems could be fixed easily.
+However, the song doesn't seem to stress me out despite that.
+The conflict being explained in a light-hearted, gentle manner, puts me at ease.

 Conclusion
 ----------